benbalter/benbalter.github.com/_resume_positions/product-manager.md

 ---
 employer: GitHub
-title: Manager, Product Management
+title: Product Manager
 start_date: 2016-02-01
 ---

-* Oversee a team of product managers responsible for the company's business-to-business products
+* Oversaw a team of product managers responsible for the company's business-to-business products
 * Directly responsible for the Community and Safety efforts of a platform with nearly 20 million users